Zethtren/Docker_Project/README.md

 docker-compose up -d

+## If you don't have Docker:
+Just follow the instructions for docker-compose [here](https://docs.docker.com/compose/install/)

 This will spin up 4 containers.
 - 1 MS SQL instance
 - 3 scrapers (BTC-USD, ETH-BTC, ETH-USD)